Dickinson scores twice in night of 1sts, Stars top Ducks 5-2

 The Stars broke the tie with second-period goals by Heiskanen, Janmark and Dickinson for a 5-2 lead.

+“Everybody wants to chip in,” Dickinson said.
+“We’re getting a little more depth scoring now, and everybody’s feeling good.
+We’re playing hard and that makes it difficult for other teams with all four lines.”

 NOTES: The Stars scored five goals in each of two wins against Anaheim this season. … The Ducks played in Dallas for the second time in 13 nights.
 The season series will end with a game in Anaheim on Dec.
 12. … Dallas RW Brett Ritchie, 25, and his younger brother Nick, 22, played against each other for the seventh time in their NHL careers.
-Each had an assist, his first point while playing against each other. … Stars RW Alexander Radulov (lower-body injury), who usually skates on the line with Tyler Seguin and Jamie Benn, missed his third straight game.
+Each had an assist, his first point while playing against each other.
+Nick Ritchie left the game during the second period with an upper-body injury. … Stars RW Alexander Radulov (lower-body injury), who usually skates on the line with Tyler Seguin and Jamie Benn, missed his third straight game.

 UP NEXT